Templeogue College

 Templeogue College C.S.Sp is a boys' voluntary secondary school in the suburb of Templeogue, Dublin in Ireland.
 It was founded in 1966 and is run by the Holy Ghost Fathers (Spiritans), a Roman Catholic religious institute.
-The motto of the school is in virtute scientia, which means 'education rooted in values'.
+The motto of the school is in virtute scientia ('education rooted in values').
 As of December 2024, there were 675 pupils enrolled in the school.
 The school's principal is Ciarán Dowling.

 History

 Templeogue College was founded in September 1966.
 It has been historically associated with the Holy Ghost Fathers (the Spiritans), and the Spiritan Education Trust remains the patron of the school.

 At the time of the school's establishment, in 1966, its grounds contained a priests' residence, gymnasium and the main school building.
 The school grew following the introduction of free secondary education in Ireland in 1967, and a swimming pool was opened.
 In the 1990s, additional classrooms, canteen facilities and a study hall were added.